embeddeddevroom/fosdem-2025/cfp-announcement.md

      * Select as the Track "Embedded, mobile and automotive devroom"

-     * Include a title and an abstract please be concise, but clear and descriptive.
+     * Include a title and an abstract.
+Please be concise, but clear and descriptive.
 Optionally you can clarify your abstract in the description field and provide remarks to organizers in the Submission Notes.